saendu/jekyll/_posts/2020-08-10-letsencrypt.md

           serviceName: mysite
           servicePort: 80
 ```
 And then what next?
 Nothing next.
-We have no a secure endpoint on https://mysite.yourdomain.ch.
+We have now a secure endpoint on https://mysite.yourdomain.ch.
 So, our job is done and we can continue doing more interesting stuff.

 And then, time passes…